-At the time of the 2021 Japan’s General Election, we launched an awareness campaign called “67 Questions for Our Future- Japan's General Election 2021” and sent the open questionnaire to each political party and published their answers.
+At the time of the 2021 Japan’s General Election, we launched an awareness campaign called “67 Questions for Our Future- Japan's General Election 2021” and sent an open questionnaire to each political party and published their answers.

 This time, to get ourselves ready for the 2022 House of Councillors election, we created 43 questions under 20 categories and sent the questionnaire to each political party.

-We have sent out the questionnaire on June 1, 2022, setting June 16 as the deadline for responses.
+We sent out the questionnaire on June 1, 2022, setting June 16 as the deadline for responses.

 Except for a few questions, we asked each party to answer either Yes or No (maru or batsu), to each question and provide a supplementary explanation of the party's policy and specific initiatives.

 We are publishing their answers on our website and various social media platforms, and planning to distribute information to various news platforms upon request.

 We hope this campaign of ours will encourage and empower our fellow citizens to vote.

 We also would like to recognize the contribution of the various activists who helped us prepare these questions by sharing their insights on their expertise.
 Thank you very much.

 Eight months have passed since the 2021 General Election.
 How has your life been since then?
 On the last election day, did you feel hopeful for our future?
 Did you feel hopeless, thinking that our day-to-day life would never change?

 After the last election, we saw some people belittling certain issues over others on social media, which reminded us of why we created these Questions for Our Future.